d4chinchilla/docs/back-end/log.md

 larger signal, so the efficiency increase may not be as dramatic as it would be if we were finding the complete xcorrelation.

-2019/02/19 Multithreading and reading from serial
+2019/02/19 Multithreading and reading from serial (f)
 -------------------------------------------------

 I initialized the repository and added a the management for launching cross correlation jobs,